noamross/pubtime/README.md

 # A project to examine journal acceptance times

+This is an in-development project to examine the time-to acceptance of various journals in ecology, and possibly identify journals faking submission times.
+The theory is that the latter will have a set of oddly short review times that are likely to fail to line up with the dates encoded in DOI schemes.

+This is organized as an R package, but it's not really useful in that format yet, though evenentually the aim will be for it to be a data package for easy reproducibility.
+I'm not sure if it will install properly as a private repo, anyway.
+For now I recommend just cloning the repository.

+For now, data go into `data/`, functions to scrape data from various journal sites are in `R/`, scripts for scraping are in `inst/` as R files, and data analyses should go in `inst/` as `.Rmd` files.

+See `CONTRIBUTING.md` for how you can help.

+## Cautions

 I'm currently keeping this as a private repo for several reasons:

 1. I'm not totally secure about legal/copywright issues regarding scraping